The Ultimate Guide to Canadian Payroll Year-End

 The Canada Revenue Agency requires that different tax slips be used to report specific types of income.

-If you are filing your taxes electronically, printing the slip is entirely optional.
-As an employee, you will always have access to the slips through your Employee Self-Service Portal should you need them now or in the future.
+If you are filing your taxes electronically, printing the slip is entirely optional since you aren’t required to mail copies to the CRA or RQ.
+You can always have access to the slips through your Avanti Self-Service Portal should you need them now or in the future.

-8. Will the Canada Revenue Agency (CRA) accept a self-printed/online tax slip?
+9. Will the Canada Revenue Agency (CRA) and Revenu Québec (RQ) accept a self-printed/online tax slip?

-9. What if there is incorrect information on my T4/T4A?
+10. What if there is a mistake on my tax slip?

-10. How do I arrange to make changes to my tax claim amounts or have additional taxes deducted from my pay in 2023?
+11. How do I change my tax claim amounts or have additional taxes deducted from my 2024 pay?

 13. Who should I contact if I have a question?

-14. I need help filing my tax return.
+14. Who can I reach out to if I need help filing my tax return?

-The Canada Revenue Agency can help you if you're having a tough time filing your income tax return.
+The Canada Revenue Agency, a professional tax filing service, or an accountant can help you if you’re having a tough time filing your income tax return.

 If you are a student, senior, person with a disability, a newcomer to Canada, or a low-income earner with a simple tax-filing situation, contact Community Volunteer Income Tax Program (CVITP) at 1-800-959-8281 to ask for help.
 CVITP volunteers work with members of local community organizations who can help you complete and file your return.

-Frequently Asked Questions from employees 2022 first pay period
+Frequently asked questions from employees 2024 first pay period

 1. Why is my paycheque less in January than it was in December?

-Check out this guide to minimum wages and planned increases across Canada.
+Check out our guide to minimum wages across Canada.

 When you complete your new Federal TD1, leave the Additional Tax to be deducted box blank, and Payroll will not deduct additional tax from your pay.